sassoftware/sas-studio-custom-steps/DQClustering/README.md

-# DQ - Cluster
+# DQ - Clustering

 ## Description

-The **DQ - Cluster** allows you to create a cluster match code using columns that can be defined with 1 or 3 rules.
+The **DQ - Clustering** allows you to create a cluster match code using columns that can be defined with 1 or 3 rules.

 ## User Interface